Wembley Stadium: Music

 Muse returned to Wembley Stadium on 10 and 11 September 2010 as part of their Resistance Tour to a sell-out crowd, having previously played there in June 2007.
 Madonna played Wembley in 2008 during her Sticky and Sweet Tour, to a sold-out audience of 74,000.
 The event has surpassed all gross revenue for a single concert at Wembley, grossing nearly US$12 million.
 Take That played a record-breaking eight nights at Wembley in the summer of 2011 on their Progress Live tour, which has become the fastest and biggest selling tour in UK history.

 The Olympics meant that no concerts took place at Wembley in summer 2012, with other big shows taking place elsewhere.
 In summer 2013, there were seven big shows.
 The first act to perform at the venue was Bruce Springsteen, who played his first show at the new stadium on 15 June.
-One week later, rock band The Killers performed their biggest headline show at the venue on 22 June.
+One week later, rock band The Killers performed their biggest headlining show ever at the venue, and performed a new song specially written for the show entitled "Wembley Song", with frontman Brandon Flowers introducing the song by announcing: "We've written a song for this joyous occasion."
+The song included references to band's that performed at Wembley in the past, the original stadium's iconic twin towers, and multiple lyrical references to the Killers' popular songs.
 Robbie Williams then performed four solo concerts at the stadium on 29 and 30 June, and on 2 and 5 July after previously performing with Take That at the stadium in 2011.
 The summer's final show saw former Pink Floyd bass guitarist Roger Waters play at the venue on 14 September as part of The Wall Live tour.
 In 2014, One Direction played to 246,000 people over three sold-out shows at Wembley on 6–8 June as part of their Where We Are Tour.
 The following year, on 10–12 July 2015, Ed Sheeran performed three sold-out shows at the venue as part of his world tour.
 The concert was documented and aired on 16 August 2015 on NBC; the one-hour special Ed Sheeran – Live at Wembley Stadium also included behind-the-scenes footage.
 Beyoncé performed two sold-out shows on her Formation World Tour.

 Adele at Wembley in June 2017.
 Adele's concert on 28 June was attended by 98,000 fans, a stadium record for a UK music event.